CIS192/website/src/pages/data_structures/index.md

 koala.age = 2
 ```

 Note that we didn't define Koala to have any public/private variables or anything like that.
-Instead, all member variables can be defined at runtime and by default every variable is public.
+Instead, all member variables can be defined at runtime and by default every variable is public (in fact, private variables [don't exist](https://docs.python.org/3.7/tutorial/classes.html#private-variables) in Python).
 But let's say we want to initialize the supported member variables.
 We can do this in the equivalent of a constructor, otherwise known as an `init` function in Python:

 ```python
 class Koala: